 If the timetable allows, students will be given the option of as many modern languages as possible, or other options including Geography.
 All work is geared towards the requirements of the GCSE examinations but with an emphasis on skills, fundamental concepts and enjoyment.

 In year 11, students have a broader choice of subjects.
-All year 11 students must study English Literature and Language (in exceptional circumstances, students may take English Language only) Mathematics, Core and Additional Science, a modern language, PSCHE and Physical Education.
+All year 11 students must study English Literature and Language (in exceptional circumstances, students may take English Language only) Mathematics, Core and Additional Science, a modern language, PSHEE and Physical Education.